rbazev/rescue/README.md

 * `README.md`: This file.

-* `rescue_theory.py`: Code to run numerical calculations of probability of rescue, population size, number of beneficial mutations, and waiting time for a beneficial mutation.
+* `rescue_theory.py`: Code for performing numerical calculations of probability of rescue, population size, number of beneficial mutations, and waiting time for a beneficial mutation.

-* `rescue_simulations.py`: Code to run simulations of the evolutionary rescue model.
+* `rescue_simulations.py`: Code simulating population dynamics under evolutionary rescue without tracking individual beneficial mutations.

+* `rescue_mutation_simulations.py`: Code simulating population dynamics under evolutionary rescue tracking individual beneficial mutations.

 * `prob_rescue.ipynb`: Code to generate Figure 1 showing the effect of different parameters on the probability of rescue from new mutations.

 * `pop_size.ipynb`: Code to generate Figure 2 showing the effect of different parameters on the growth of a rescued population.

+* `mutations.ipynb`: Code to generate Figure 3 showing the effect of different parameters on the waiting time for a rescuing mutation.